jiashanchang/test/README.md

 * User authentication with Json Web Token.
 * Allows users to clearly record every expense and gain a better understanding of their spending habits.
+* Personalize income and expense tracking with custom categories for improved financial management.
 * Enabling users to analyze their fixed and variable expenses and track their money flow.
-* Allowing users to assess their personal financial status, liquidity, ability to obtain long-term funds, ability to generate net cash flow, capital movements, and profitability disclosures.
+* Enable users to evaluate their financial status, liquidity, long-term fund accessibility, cash flow generation, capital shifts, and profitability disclosures.

 ## Backend Technique <a name="backend-technique"></a>